10 Science-Based Green Tea Health Benefits

 Green tea has far-reaching health benefits

-Japanese green tea is a delicious and healthy beverage that makes a great substitute for coffee in the morning!
+Japanese green tea is a delicious and healthy beverage that is delicious and energizing in the morning!
 Not only is it brimming with benefits- the L-theanine gives you a sense of relaxed alertness.
 You do not get the energy crash that you would with other beverages that contain caffeine.

 Polyphenols eliminate free radicals